-Before we dive too deeply into using a virtual credit card terminal effectively, it’s worth taking a quick refresher on how Payment Gateways work.
+Before we dive too deeply into using a virtual terminal effectively, it’s worth reviewing how Payment Gateways work.

 From the customer’s perspective, a credit card transaction is simple.
 A customer swipes or inserts the card in the reader, waits a few seconds and sees a message stating whether the terminal has approved or declined the transaction.
 What most people don’t realize is that swiping or inserting a credit card initiates an authorization process that rapidly passes through several financial middlemen: